 Carey practices in the areas of Family, Misdemeanor Criminal Defense and benefits for Veterans.

 Fritz Hager is a decorated veteran, successful executive, pastor, and chaplain.
 He also serves as the Administrator and Legal Assistant for Hager Law.
 He is responsible for marketing, finance, and whatever else Sarina asks him to do.
 Having graduated from high school in Tyler before leaving for West Point, Fritz returned to Tyler 12 years ago to serve as Executive Pastor of Bethel Bible Church.
-A fast-growing church in East Texas with campuses in Tyler, Whitehouse, and Henderson.
 Fritz loves the people of Tyler and East Texas, serving on the Tyler ISD school board for six years and as a chaplain in the Texas State Guard.
 He is a graduate of the United States Military Academy at West Point and Dallas Theological Seminary.
-He is currently enrolled at the University of North Texas College of Law.
+He is currently in his last year at the UNT Dallas College of Law where he is President of the Christian Legal Society and Magister of the Phi delta Phi Legal Honor Society.

 Fritz loves to solve problems for others and enjoys doing that at Hager Law Firm.
-He is working to make our firm more responsive and capable while helping them navigate the complex and emotional aspects of family law.
+His interests include family law, school law, and estate law.

 Lesley Neel is an experienced paralegal with over 15 years of experience supporting lawyers here in Tyler.
 She’s worked on federal and state criminal cases, estate planning and probate, plaintiff and personal injury, and for the last four years has worked in all aspects of family law – adoption, custody, CPS, child support, divorce, and grandparent access.
 She is a member of the Tyler Area Association of Legal Professionals.
 Ms. Neel grew up here in East Texas, graduating from Lindale High School and Tyler Junior College.
 Ms. Neel currently lives in Bullard with her husband and three children.